There are many types of baby flash cards. Which is the right one to use for brain development, and when?

 Let's start with flashcards for 0-1 years old, and 1 to 3 years old:

-1. Learning Flashcards for newborns below 1 years old (0 to 3 months old)
+1. Learning Flash Cards for newborns below 1 years old (0 to 3 months old)

 The visual senses of a newborn are the least developed.
 Your baby can see only black and white, and as they develop their color spectrum, they will begin to see the red color.
 You first start with Infant stimulation flash cards (black, white, and red flashcards) with high-contrast shapes and patterns from newborns to 3 months old.
 By the third month, your baby can see the full-color spectrum.